TariqGon/TariqGon.github.io/_posts/2018-03-10- A_First_Date_ with_Data.md

 An entry point to Data Analysis can be a regression example ([Next Post](/_pages/2018-03-11- A_Simple_Linear_Regression_Example.html)).
 But first things first, data should be prepared before the analysis can be performed.
 This step is called preprocessing.
 Real-world (raw) data can be inconsistent or incomplete and can even contain errors.
 Through the following lines, we will try to walk through a simple data preprocessing task using a famous dataset.

 A statistician with the name Francis Galton wanted to see if there was a connection between the height of sons and the height of their fathers.
-He measured the height of fathers and sons across 205 families.
+He measured the height of children and their parents across 205 families.

 We will look closely at the data he used ( which can be found  [here](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/T0HSJ1) ) , explore it and see what different information it contains and do some data preprocessing.